Embedded Title Block &

 The Embedded Title Block Defined!

-Since I started my engineering career at Boeing in 1965.
+Since I started my engineering career at Boeing in 1965 as a draftsman.
 I know a bit about how the drawings were done and distributed.
 In the beginning we worked with blue prints.
 Yes actually they were white on blue.
 We had blue print counters throughout the plant.
 Then I left the industry and came back in 1977, now there were microfiche, we could now get all of our drawings on a card and print the parts lists.
 I could take hours and hours to research to fine the correct configuration.

 Here are a few examples of having a part mark on the part itself.
 You would put in on a easily modified surface.
 INOVATE makes this easy.
 You just drag the base text from the catalog, edit it, size it with handles and subtract or add.
 You can how the text can be sized below.

 Most CAD systems can modify the part to eliminate the part mark to have a clean machineable part.
 This is where a history based system has an edge on direct editing.
 You can just suppress the covering extrusion.
 With direct editing only products you have to have two parts.
 Luckily INOVATE has both History/Feature based and direct editing functionality integrated in the program.